vedant-pandey/laser-shooter/README.md

 # Laser Shooter

-One Paragraph of project description goes here
+A 2D space laser shooter clone made using Unity game engine.
+The sprites used in this project are open source and I do not own any license to them.

 ## Getting Started

-You only need unity to run this project(any version will do)
+You only need unity to run this project(6.0+)

 ## Authors